 The second problem was discovered later while using a long spiral bit along with the miter gauge; The but cut right through the base of the miter gauge!
 So, I went to work fabricating a sub-table which accomplished two things: 1.)
 It gave the Joint-Matic a longer table opening that would accommodate the longest bits I could find and 2.)
 I inserted one of Shopsmith's patented adjustable miter slot extrusions a few inches away from the platen, keeping the aluminum gauge away from the bit.
 This sub-table was attached to the Joint-Matic's t-slot miter slot using a couple of Shopsmith's T-Nuts, and when it was all said and done I had created what became one of Shopsmith's top selling tool accessory.
 I was later paid for this accessory table idea with a nice Powermatic 64 tablesaw.

 There is one important thing that you need to keep an eye out for if you are shopping for the Shopsmith version of this tool.
-You'll want to make sure that the plastic platen that moves the router up and down isn't cracked where the knob that adjusts the backlash out of the lead-thread, threads into the platen.
+You'll want to make sure that the plastic platen (SS calls this part the "Slide") that moves the router up and down isn't cracked where the knob that adjusts the backlash out of the lead-thread, threads into the platen.
 If you are buying one online ask the seller to tighten the knob gently and snap a photo of this detail from above.
-It it's cracked, you'd better be very handy or you would be advised to take a pass.
+If it's cracked, you'd better be very handy with epoxy or you would be advised to take a pass.

 Revised July 17 2013: